 CORA happywear was born in Bolzano from an idea of a group of friends who wanted to create something good and courageous.
 CORA stands for courage and courage for CORA means to engage in constantly improving production processes in textile industry, constantly choosing raw materials which respect the environment and the skin, follow the rhythms of nature (also human) and be socially sensitive in making business.
 For us, research and experimenting new ways of consuming fashion are key factors for innovative eco-friendly production.

 We work with natural raw materials like beechwood fibre, eucalyptus fibre, bamboo and many other new materials.
 We do not use chemical treatments or harmful colours and our production sites are certified GOTS, FairWear and Ökotex.
-We produce in Italy, Greece, and Turkey, having a close eye on the production as we visit our sites at least once a year.
-Our objective is to produce cradle to cradle products which are one of the highest standards of eco sustainability.
+We produce in Italy, Greece, and Turkey, having a close eye on the production as we visit our production sites at least once a year.
+Our objective is to produce cradle to cradle products with the highest standards of eco-sustainability.

 Print and Embroidery of our GarmentsIn this phase, a print or an embroidery is added to the finished garment.
 While embroidering does not have meaningful negative consequences, printing can affect the environment negatively if the colours used contain large amounts of chemical agents.
 Therefore, CORA Happywear only uses water-based colours for its prints, applied through a screen printing technique.

 The chemical solvents, usually used to give consistency, plasticity and adherence to the print, are substituted with water.
 The result is a natural print which is soft to the touch and is highly resistant to repeated lavation.